Efficient Demand Response Location Targeting for Price Spike Mitigation by Exploiting Price-demand Relationship

 where

-We now proceed with the following theorem to characterize the relationship between optimization input parameters $\bm{l}$ and the optimal solutions.
+We now proceed with the following theorem to characterize the relationship between input parameters and the optimal solutions of a QP.

-\textbf{Theorem 1 \cite{Grancharova2012}:} Consider the parameters of QP problem belong to a convex set and the parameters $\bm{Q}$ is positive definite.
-The optimal solution of QP problem is given by a conditional piecewise linear function of the varying parameters.
+\textbf{Theorem 1 \citep{Grancharova2012}:} Consider the parameters of a QP problem belong to a convex set and the parameters $\bm{Q}$ is positive definite.
+The optimal solution of a QP problem is given by a conditional piecewise linear function of the varying parameters in the constraints.

-We can have the corollary from the \textbf{Theorem 1} that in the neighborhood of a point of the optimal solution, the mapping between the optimal solution and the load is an affine function.
-Therefore, we can have the following proposition for the QP problem in \eqref{5}.
+\textbf{Theorem 1} shows that given an initial convex region $\mathcal{L}$ of all feasible vectors of loads, the relationship between the optimal primal and dual solutions of \eqref{6} and load is piecewise linear.
+Therefore, we can have the corollary from the \textbf{Theorem 1} that in a subregion of load, the mapping between the optimal solution and the load is an affine function.
+Therefore, let $M$ denote the number of subregions characterized the initial region $\mathcal{L}$.
+For the $m_{th},\forall m=1,...,M$ subregion in $\mathcal{L}$, we can have the following proposition for the QP problem in \eqref{6}.